You can use the Netflix HTML5 player or the Silverlight plug-in to watch Netflix TV shows and movies on:

 ![]() |

-*Safari is supported on all 2012 or later Mac computers and select 2011 Mac computers.
+*Safari is supported on all 2012 or later Mac computers and some 2011 Mac computers.

-**Due to the many configurations of Linux, Netflix Customer Support can't help with troubleshooting issues on Linux devices.
+**Due to the many configurations of Linux, Netflix Customer Support can't help with troubleshooting issues on devices running a Linux

 Resolution: